timmckague/timandvictoria/src/pages/blog/2019-02-28-hike-the-rota-vicentina-part-1.md

 The rest of the day though turned out to be a little disappointing view-wise compared to the previous day.
 Although we were near the coast most of the day, a lot of it was spent just behind the sand dunes with the ocean out of sight, or walking through thick growths of acacia trees.
 In one patch we had to crouch down on our knees to make it through the thick growth.
 The trail definitely needed some pruning!

-This wasn’t the worst of it, but gives a sense at the thickness of the acacia trees.

 It was always a delight to emerge from the think acacia trees and see the Atlantic ocean.
 Maybe the acacia trees even made the ocean views better as they interrupted our consumption and made us appreciate them even more.

 ![Coastal views on route to Almograve](/img/blog_rotavicentina_day2-5x7-4540.jpg "Coastal views on route to Almograve")